sree-24066/amfoss-tasks/task-02/README.md

 pip install pillow

-#(Python-tesseract is an optical character recognition (OCR) tool for python.It will recognize and “read” the text embedded in images.)
+# 3) (Python-tesseract is an optical character recognition (OCR) tool for python.It will recognize and “read” the text embedded in images.)

-#(Pillow is an open source library specifically designed for image processing using  Python)
+# 4) (Pillow is an open source library specifically designed for image processing using  Python)

->>code explanation:
+# 5) code explanation:

 image_path = '/home/sreekanth/Downloads/canva4.png'  (located the image path)